7RU7H/Archive/Alternate-Resources.md

 #### Microsoft.Learn

 [Training | Microsoft Learn](https://learn.microsoft.com/en-us/training/) and [Technical documentation | Microsoft Learn](https://learn.microsoft.com/en-us/docs/) are well written training and documentation of all Microsoft Products - excellent for all colour teams.

+#### PortSwigger

+[Portswigger](https://portswigger.net/) developers of Burp Suite as aswell as the resource library for the Web Application Academy - [Visit All Topics for all their listed topics](https://portswigger.net/web-security/all-topics)

 ## References

 [HackTricks](https://book.hacktricks.xyz/welcome/readme)